 The second part of a two-course sequence covering principles of taxonomy and classification, evolution, comparative survey of major phyla, general anatomy and physiology of plants and animals, and ecology.
-Pre-Requisites: Successful completion (C- or better) of BIOL 111 lecture and lab.
+Prerequisites: Successful completion (C- or better) of BIOL 111 with lab.
 Corequisite: BIOL 112L lab, 1 credit hour.
 Fall and Spring.